-Guardianship Protection for your Family and Loved Ones in Westchester, Rockland, & Putnam Counties, NY
+Guardianship Protection for Your Family and Loved Ones

 A guardianship proceeding is usually commenced if you, a loved one or friend can no longer make decisions and is in need of assistance with their personal and/or financial affairs and is incapable of attending to such needs on their own.
-A guardianship proceeding can be avoided if a client prepares a New York State Power of Attorney and Statutory Gifts Rider.
+A guardianship proceeding can be avoided if a client prepares a New York Power of Attorney.
 However, many people never attend to the preparation of these documents and it is also not uncommon for clients to have these documents prepared by a non-elder law attorney which may result in inferior documents that could eventually necessitate the development of a guardianship proceeding.

 If your loved one is suffering from a physical or mental challenge such as Alzheimer’s Disease, Dementia, Multiple Sclerosis, Lou Gehrig’s Disease (ALS), or anything else that limits their functional capabilities, they may not be able to make the correct or appropriate financial, property or health care decisions.
 With these types of situations, your best alternative may be to seek the appointment of a Guardian.

-Our attorneys are very experienced in matters of guardianships and powers of attorney.
-Salvatore M. Di Costanzo and the attorneys of Plan Today For Tomorrow can help you develop or begin a guardianship proceeding for your family or loved one that is designed to protect the person and any personal or financial assets.
+Our attorneys are very experienced in matters of guardianships and powers of attorney, and we can help you develop or begin a guardianship proceeding for your family or loved one that is designed to protect the person and any personal or financial assets.

 Guardianships for Adults and Children

-There are two types of guardianship proceedings in New York State; guardianships for adult persons pursuant to Article 81 of the Mental Hygiene Law and guardianships for persons under the age of 21 who have developmental disabilities pursuant to Article 17-A of the Surrogate’s Court Procedures Act.
+There are two types of guardianship proceedings in New York State; guardianships for adult persons pursuant to Article 81 of the Mental Hygiene Law and guardianships for persons who have developmental disabilities pursuant to Article 17-A of the Surrogate’s Court Procedures Act.